stevewoolcock/WrenSharp/README.md

 <!-- omit in toc -->
 ### Slots
 WrenSharp provides full access to Wren's API stack, with all the same methods the native exposes, wrapped by a `WrenVM` instance.
+Here's a small sample of the methods available.

 ```cs
 // Use EnsureSlotCount() to ensure enough slots are available to perform your instruction